 Dr. Dirk Dahmann

-Dirk Dahmann is technical director and head of the Department of Research and Development on dust and aerosols at the Institut für Gefahrstoff-Forschung (IGF) (Institute for Hazardous Substances), formerly Silikose-Forschungsinstitut.
+Dirk Dahmann has been technical director and head of the Department of Research and Development on dust and aerosols at the Institut für Gefahrstoff-Forschung (IGF) (Institute for Hazardous Substances), formerly Silikose-Forschungsinstitut until his retirement in October 2017.
 Dr. Dahmann’s research interests include: aerosols in working places, nanoparticles/ultrafine particles, exposure measurements, and sampling of dust and aerosols.
 He has written numerous publications about dust sampling and was actively involved in the German NanoCare project, which focused on the systematic investigation of nano-scaled materials, and several follow-up projects of German and/or European sponsorship.
 He is also active in research on silica, systematic exposure assessment on a scientific base, and exposure by diesel particles.
 Additionally, he has participated in several large international and national research programs within the scope of the EU coal and steel program from the late 1980s, as well as various national and international standardization committees.
 Dr. Dahmann has served on the advisory board of the Research Association for Diesel Emission Control Technologies (FAD) since 2003.
 He is head of the German standardization committee on dust measurement in workplace air and as such German speaker in the European Standardization committee TC 137 WG 3 (Workplace exposure).
 He has a Ph.D. in silicon-phosphorus-chemistry from the Ruhr-Universität Bochum.